Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 Ammo HUD element on Fast Zombie Claw ( Reason: Source code modification / Large amounts of items_game.txt changes )

-TFC Medikit crashing game on use ( Reason: Source code modification / Large amounts of items_game.txt changes )
+TFC Medikit is crashing the game on use ( Reason: Source code modification / Large amounts of items_game.txt changes )

 # WARNING!
 INCOMPATIBLE WITH ANY CUSTOM WEAPON PACKAGE!